Ladies and gentlemen, Barack Obama was out selling his State of the Union class warfare rally, Vegas, a couple other places.

 Romney pressures the Supreme Court to rule against something that he supports, the individual mandate.

-Yeah, he's not gonna pressure the court to rule against an individual mandate because he supports an individual mandate, just like Santorum brought out of them last night.
+Yeah, he's not going to pressure the court to rule against an individual mandate because he supports an individual mandate, just like Santorum brought out of him last night.

 Well, if the Supreme Court rules that the mandate's constitutional, it doesn't matter.

-That's that's um you you your your your fear is that Romney will cave if that happens?
+That's your fear is that Romney will cave if that happens?

-No, he's he's gonna be on Obama's side when it comes to ruling on the individual mandate.
+No, he's going to be on Obama's side when it comes to ruling on the individual mandate.

 That's my fear.